DOE-funded campaign gathers the most complete set of data on aerosol and cloud properties from shipboard instruments over the stormy Southern Ocean

 Starting in October, the Aurora Australis will do double duty, carrying instruments that gather in atmospheric data of a kind not seen in 40 years, or (in some cases) never seen before: measurements of near-surface conditions over an ocean where fluxes of biogenic aerosols are little known and where remote sensing of cloud, aerosol, and precipitation properties has been rarely done, and only in short increments.

-The seven-month campaign, funded by the U.S. Department of Energy (DOE), has a name long enough to sum up its science mission: Measurement of Aerosols, Radiation and Clouds over the Southern Ocean (MARCUS).
+The seven-month campaign, funded by the U.S. Department of Energy (DOE), has a name long enough to sum up its science mission: Measurements of Aerosols, Radiation, and Clouds over the Southern Ocean (MARCUS).
 Starting October 29, the campaign is slated to deploy four research cruises of about five weeks and 7,000 kilometers each.

 “We’re taking advantage of the fact that there is a ship,” and that it traverses an ocean so important to measure, said Greg McFarquhar, a University of Illinois atmospheric scientist who leads a MARCUS team of 10 co-principal investigators.
 (In August, he will join the Cooperative Institute for Mesoscale Meteorological Studies at the University of Oklahoma.)